These sweet tender Buttermilk Cupcakes are made extra indulgent by the Whipped Cream Cheese Frosting – light and flavorful, it’s a perfect dessert.

 To keep clean-up easy, line a cupcake pan with 6 liners.

-In a large mixing bowl using a hand mixer on medium, beat the butter with sugar, then add in the egg and mix well on medium speed, you’ll see the mixture go from a white to a light lemon color, there’s something visually pleasing about watching this happen. ( or hand mix as I did with a whisk)
+In a large mixing bowl using a hand mixer on low-medium, beat the butter with sugar, then add in the egg and mix well on low-medium speed, you’ll see the mixture go from a white to a light lemon color, there’s something visually pleasing about watching this happen. ( or hand mix as I did with a whisk)

 Mix your flour with baking powder, and baking soda in a separate bowl and then gradually add to your wet ingredients.